Smoke from wildfires and how to protect your health.

-For the people of Colorado and many other areas this year, we have been experiencing the smoky air from the many wildfires going on through out the area.
-Colorado is like a giant tinder box with red flag warnings and high fire danger everywhere.
+For the people of Colorado and many other areas this year, we have been experiencing the smoky air from the many wildfires going on throughout the area, including the wildfires raging in California.
+Colorado is like a giant tinder box with red flag warnings and high fire danger in many locations.

 While the destruction to structures and to the habitat are devastating, wildfires also produce smoke that can reach far past the areas where the fire is burning.